liisakanemagi/nortal-leap-2026-test-assignment/AI_USAGE.md

    – Used AI to get line-by-line explanations of the LibraryService class, which helped me understand unfamiliar
     patterns and decide where changes were needed.
 2. Validating my approach
-   – Used AI to sanity-check my understanding and identify missing edge cases before implementation.
+   – Used AI to check my understanding and identify potential mistakes before implementation.
 3. Getting hints
    - Used AI to get hints and guiding questions when I was unsure about the correct approach, to help me think through the solution myself.
+4. Working through reservation and handoff logic
+   – Used AI to walk through the reservation-related requirements and service logic step by step, followed the reasoning, asked questions, and focused on understanding each part of the solution rather than applying changes blindly.